-The regulation, administration and technical procedures relating to mineral exploration are dealt with by DMITRE's Minerals Resources Division.
+The regulation, administration and technical procedures relating to mineral exploration are dealt with by the Department of State Development's Minerals Resources Division.

 All explorers wishing to carry out exploration activities in South Australia should be familiar with the rules and regulations under which they can apply for an exploration licence and undertake exploration and mining activities within South Australia.